 It is a continuation of the previous point.
 Even if you had a good session and won some money, you should not be looking to withdraw it at once.
 Instead, you can build your bankroll and try to move up stakes.
 It will let you learn poker at a faster pace, get more experience and develop necessary skills.
 Thus, keeping all that money in your bankroll is a must if you have an opportunity to do so.

 Obviously, if you are playing professionally and need that money to cover living expenses, you have to withdraw a part of your roll every month.
-However, if this is the case, you should have some very strict rules not to waste your money on unimportant things and build your bankroll instead.
+If this is the case, you should have some very strict rules not to waste your money on unimportant things.
+Instead focus on building your bankroll instead.

 Different games and skill level